Nursing Schools in Michigan - 2020 Rankings

 About the MSU College of Nursing:

-The student-to-faculty ratio at Michigan State University’s College of Nursing is 3:1, which means nursing students can count on receiving a lot of individualized attention from their instructors.
+If you are checking out nursing schools in Michigan, you can give a thought to Michigan State University’s College of Nursing.
+The student-to-faculty ratio at college is 3:1, which means nursing students can count on receiving a lot of individualized attention from their instructors.
 The College of Nursing is headquartered in the Life Sciences Building on the southeastern portion of MSU’s East Lansing campus.
 The Life Science Building’s newly renovated ground floor houses the Janice Thompson Granger Nursing Learning Center, a fully equipped simulation lab that contains 17 hospital beds and associated headwall setups as well as an operating room setup.
 This is where nursing students develop foundational nursing skills such as IV insertions, urethral catheterizations, injections, and wound care.
 The College’s Academic and Research Center is located right next door in the three-story, 50,000 square-foot Bott Building.

 Once they’ve mastered basic skills, nursing students go on to perform clinical rotations at Lansing, Grand Rapids, Battle Creek, Saginaw, Flint and other cities in southeast MI.
 Clinical partners include MSU Family Health Center, Sparrow MSU Surgical Center, the Care Free Medical and Dental Clinic system, and Ingham County’s Health Department and Medical Care & Rehabilitation Services Facility.